Metabolic Disorders: Part Two – Treatment and Prevention

-New discoveries in the field of Nutrigenomics (how nutrition impacts on gene expression) and epigenetics (how lifestyle measures such as exercise, sleep, and relationships impact on gene expression) offer hope for future treatment and prevention.
+Discoveries in the field of Nutrigenomics (how nutrition impacts on gene expression) and epigenetics (how lifestyle measures such as exercise, sleep, and relationships impact gene expression) offer hope for future treatment and prevention.
 Emerging research indicates that there are ways of eating and living life that protect DNA and enhance the correct replication of DNA (preventing further mutations and even providing the healthiest genome possible to your future offspring).
 While they may not prevent 100% of metabolic disorders in affected families, there are diet and lifestyle measures that safeguard the general health of all individuals and support healthy genes, from their replication through to gene expression.
-Additionally, well functioning organs and tissues (from healthy eating and living) will enhance conventional treatments for metabolic disorders.
+Additionally, well-functioning organs and tissues (from healthy eating and living) will enhance conventional treatments for metabolic disorders.

 - Phytochemicals such as flavonoids, carotenoids, coumarins and phytosterols are also known to regulate gene expression.
-The solution for this is simple, eat a varied and abundant amount of fruit and vegetables, everyday.
-This is especially important for both men and women in their reproductive years.
+The solution for this is simple, eat a varied and abundant amount of fruit and vegetables, every day.
+This is especially important for both men and women in their reproductive years

 - Avoid smoking and excessive alcohol consumption.
-Both are known to have detrimental effects on our genes and how they function.
+Both are known to have detrimental effects on our genes and how they function

 Where to seek assistance